 Add your potential client’s brand colors to your consulting proposal template.
 Venngage’s My Brand Kit feature pulls colors, fonts and logos from your client’s website so you can apply them to your proposal with one click.

 Client wants a last minute in-person presentation?
 Don’t stress.
 Adapt your content from the above report using the consulting presentation template below.
+Also check out our presentation skills post for pointers.

 A quick way to turn a proposal into a presentation: